bpcreech/blog/content/post/mini-racer.md

    integration, stripped down relative to Ruby Racer.
 This version is still maintained.
 3. **[`sqreen/PyMiniRacer`](https://github.com/sqreen/PyMiniRacer) (2016-2021)**
-   [Sqreen](https://github.com/sqreen), a wep app security startup, created [`PyMiniRacer`](https://github.com/sqreen/PyMiniRacer), a Python module modeled after Ruby's `mini_racer`.
+   [Sqreen](https://github.com/sqreen), a web app security startup, created [`PyMiniRacer`](https://github.com/sqreen/PyMiniRacer), a Python module modeled after Ruby's `mini_racer`.
 This followed the same model of minimizing the interface with V8, and also used a Python `ctypes` integration (as